Tooth wear due to bruxism (teeth grinding). -

-The usual wear pattern.
+The classic wear pattern.

-a) The look of normal smiles.
+The look of a normal smile.

 When looking at a person's 6 upper front teeth: